Khedr05/ITI_Android_Automotive_Track/04_Embedded_Linux/00_Tasks/07_initProcessSystemv/README.md

 #!/bin/sh
 while true
 do
-    echo "Hello Sherif from your service"
+    echo "Hello Sherif from your app"
     sleep 5
 done
 ```